-In our experience, the sweet spot in the case of an outbound sales campaign lays between 5 and 7 emails, with a minimum of 3.
+In our experience, the sweet spot in the case of an outbound sales workflow lays between 5 and 7 emails, with a minimum of 3.

-This is the formula that brings us here at Prospect.io the most success in outbound sales campaigns:
+This is the formula that brings us here at Prospect.io the most success in outbound sales workflows:

 Day 1: Initial email